 The biggest benefit: by automating your day-to-day business processes, you can improve the efficiency of your operations and get more work done with less effort.

 Of course some drawbacks are that many automation platforms require special technical expertise to configure and maintain.
-On top of that, a quality automation platform can cost anywhere from hundreds to thousands of dollars.
+On top of that, pricing for a quality automation platform can land anywhere from hundreds to thousands of dollars.

 Still, automating tasks like email marketing or lead nurturing can make all the difference for the growth of your business.

 4. Don’t be afraid to outsource if needed